wp-plugins/floating-social-media-icon/readme.txt

 = After Updating social media Plugin, Icons are not showing. why? = You need to visit the plugin settings page once after upgrading to complete the update process.Only after that it will show the icons.

-= Will upgrade/update change any of my settings or configuration? =

-No, It will not.. :)

 Have more questions ?
 [Drop a mail](http://www.acurax.com/contact.php/ "Drop an Email") and we shall get back to you with the answers.